vinistock/correspondent/README.md

 # Email only
 # For preventing the creation of notifications and only trigger emails, add the email_only option
 notifies :some_resouce, :trigger, email_only: false

+# Conditionals
+# If or unless options can be passed either as procs/lambdas or symbols representing the name of a method
+# These will be evaluated in an instance context, every time trigger is invoked
+notifies :some_resource, :trigger, if: :should_be_notified?

+notifies :some_resource, :trigger, unless: -> { should_be_notified? && is_eligible? }
 ```

 ### JSON API